sendgrid/docs/source/Classroom/Basics/API/api_key_permissions.md

 What are API Key permissions?
 {% endanchor h2 %}

 API Keys are used to authenticate an API call.
-There are two types of API Keys:
+There are 2 types of API Keys:

 1. General API Keys
 2. Billing API Keys